japila-books/spark-sql-internals/docs/sql/ParserInterface.md

   sqlText: String): FunctionIdentifier
 ```

-Parses a SQL text to an `FunctionIdentifier`
+Parses a SQL text to a `FunctionIdentifier`

 Used when: